JibayMcs/MJson-Wiki/docs/index.md

 # Welcome to MJSon Documentation

 Here you will know everything to create a super-duper Content Pack for Minecraft !

+!!! info
+    👷 🚧 This Wiki is currently under construction ! 🏗️ 👷‍♀️

 !!! danger "Global Registry Information"
     All assets, registryName, id, that you writing need to be in lowercase !